Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: CONCLUSION

 To compare these models, we constructed the logarithmic Bayes factor $\log \mathcal{K}$ by applying Bayes Theorem on the Bayesian evidence $\mathcal{Z}$ to acquire the model probabilities.
 For our parameterised sinusoids, we computed Bayes factor $\log \mathcal{K}$ contour plots and found that when the systematic structures are left unmodelled the signal model $M_1$ is generally preferred over the no signal model $M_2$ except in the high amplitude, low period regime of the sinusoid.
 This is due to the low signal-to-noise ratio between the sky-averaged 21-cm signal and the noisy background contributions by the sinusoid and the radiometric noise.

-However, the Bayes factor $\log \mathcal{K}$ contour plots do not contain any information if the actual sky-averaged 21-cm signal recovery has been successful i.e. the true values of the sky-averaged 21-cm signal are within the posterior sample estimates.
+However, the Bayes factor $\log \mathcal{K}$ contour plots do not contain any information whether the actual sky-averaged 21-cm signal recovery has been successful i.e. the true values of the sky-averaged 21-cm signal are within the posterior sample estimates.
 To quantify this statistically we used the Goodness-of-Fit test by learning the posterior distribution of our sky-averaged 21-cm signal parameters $\theta_{21} = (f_{0,21}, \sigma_{21}, A_{21})$ through normalizing flows and computed the corresponding $p$-value.
-We created a $p$-value contour plot for our sinusoidal parameter cube $(A_{\mathrm{sys}}, P_{\mathrm{sys}}, \phi_{\mathrm{sys}})$ similar to the Bayes Factor $\log \mathcal{K}$ contours.
+We created a $p$-value contour plot for our sinusoidal parameter cube $(A_{\mathrm{sys}}, P_{\mathrm{sys}}, \phi_{\mathrm{sys}})$ similar to the Bayes factor $\log \mathcal{K}$ contours.

-This analysis has shown that the sky-averaged 21-cm signal recovery is only slightly successful with the cost of high uncertainties in the sky-averaged 21-cm signal parameters for sinusoidal parameter regions where $\frac{A_{\mathrm{sys}}}{A_{21}} <1$ and $\frac{P_{\mathrm{sys}}}{\mathrm{FWHM}_{21}} <1$.
-For the other regions, the corresponding $p$-value was either close to zero or one indicating a failure of sky-averaged 21-cm signal recovery due to wrong inference or low signal-to-noise ratio, respectively.
+This analysis has shown that the sky-averaged 21-cm signal recovery is only slightly successful with high uncertainties in the sky-averaged 21-cm signal parameter estimates for sinusoidal parameter regions where $\frac{A_{\mathrm{sys}}}{A_{21}} < 1$ and $\frac{P_{\mathrm{sys}}}{\mathrm{FWHM}_{21}} < 1$.
+For the other regions, the corresponding $p$-value was either close to zero or one.
+A $p$-value of zero is caused by the long period systematic structures mimicking an absorption profile with a tendency towards the higher frequency end of the band.
+A $p$-value close to one is due to the short period sinusoidal structures being fitted as part of the signal model, engendering biased higher $p$-values.
+Combining these results with the marginalised posterior distributions and the Bayes factor contour plots, we concluded that these regions are unsuitable for signal recovery.

 However, this picture changes dramatically once we add a systematic model next to the foreground, the sky-averaged 21-cm signal and the noise, hence using the models $M_3$ and $M_4$ for inference.
 We show that for all four regions of $(A_{\mathrm{sys}}, P_{\mathrm{sys}})$ combinations, the resulting sky-averaged 21-cm signal extraction has been successful and the Bayesian evidence $\log \mathcal{Z}$ for the true model $M_3$ is the highest out of all four competing models.
-Therefore, the Bayesian evidence provides the tools to decide whether we need a systematic model when there is a systematic structure inside the dataset, and accurately preferring the true model of the dataset.
+Therefore, the Bayesian evidence provides the tools to decide whether we need a systematic model when there is a systematic structure inside the dataset and it is capable of guiding us towards finding the `true' underlying model of a dataset in a real-world scenario.